theupdateframework/taps/tap4.md

 remove existing security guarantees.
-This is because: (1) mix-and-match attacks are executed by specifying an inconsistent set of targets metadata files, which does not include the root metadata file, and (2) the client always attempts to updates the root metadata file.
+This is because: (1) mix-and-match attacks are executed by specifying an inconsistent set of targets metadata files, which does not include the root metadata file, and (2) the client always attempts to update the root metadata file.

 # Backwards Compatibility